DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 > * ***Four Players.*** Reduce the number of swarms of lesser strix to one.
 > * ***Six Players.*** Increase the number of swarms of lesser strix to three.

 These abominations were built by the witch Baba Lysaga to hunt down wereravens.
 These particular strix—a gift from Baba Lysaga to Strahd upon his awakening—have been ordered to hunt and kill Muriel, who was spotted eavesdropping on the Tarokka reading that Strahd received from Madam Eva earlier that morning.
-It continues to pursue Muriel, attacking the players if they obstruct it.
+It continues to pursue Muriel, attacking the players instead if they attempt to harm it or otherwise shelter Muriel from its assault.
 It fights to the death.

 > [!warning]+ **Don't Hurt Ireena**
 > Strahd's minions and those loyal to him, including the strix, don't attack Ireena.